GregorHue/TheBlog-Frontend1/README.md

 * Bootstrapped with angular-cli

-* State management by services with caching and memoization
+* State management in services with caching and memoization

 * Autorisation and authorization with JSON web token

-* Responsive application with Bootstrap framework
+* Responsive UI with Bootstrap